alexyy802/slashcord/README.md

 Thank you for https://github.com/TricolorHen061 without him i couldnt make the main file of the project :D

+Thank you for https://github.com/VincentRPS For Art and Styles :D

 # Buttons coming soon!